abhijit975/Bio-informatics-workbook/README.md

-# PINN-Example
+# Workbook of bio-informatics
- Physics informed machine learning example to solve a differential equation
+Bioinformatics notebook to solve problems from Coursera Bioinformatics course offered by UC San Diego